internetstandards/Internet.nl/documentation/Docker-deployment.md

     docker compose --project-name=internetnl-prod  ps -a --format "table {{.Name}}\t{{.Image}}\t{{.Service}}\t{{.RunningFor}}\t{{.Status}}"

 Containers/services should have a `STATUS` of `Up` and there should be no containers/services with `unhealthy`.
-The `db-migrate` service having status `Exited (0)` is expected.
+The `db-migrate` having status `Exited (0)` is expected.
 Containers/services with a short uptime (seconds/minutes) might indicate it restarted recently due to an error.

 If a container/service is not up and healthy the cause might be deduced by inspecting the container/service state, eg for the app container/service: